Tortar/DynamicSampling.jl/README.md

        end
 ```

-let's look at two benchmarks which depict the worst case scenario
+let's look at some benchmarks in respect to `StatsBase.jl` which depict the
-where the dynamic methods are used statically.
-We will use a small
+worst case scenario where the dynamic methods are used statically.
+We
-and a big `n` in respect to the number of indices
+will use a small and a big `n` in respect to the number of indices

 ```julia
 julia> using StatsBase, Random, BenchmarkTools